&Beyond Savute Under Canvas

 Exceptional game viewing with large populations of leopard, lion and wild dog

 Knowledgeable and passionate guiding by some of the best in the business

 Enjoy your meals al fresco sat around an open camp fire, surrounded by the sounds of the African bush

 Savute is perfect for anyone seeking a classic safari experience without compromising on quality

 Good time to visit

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on to start planning your holiday to &Beyond Savute Under Canvas or take a look at our itineraries to Linyanti
+To start planning your holiday to &Beyond Savute Under Canvas

 Savute Under Canvas is a luxury mobile tented camp in a remote corner of the Chobe National Park, where the game viewing is phenomenal.
 With five tented rooms, Savute Under Canvas is ideal for anyone looking for a unique and traditional safari experience.